pulp/pulpproject.org/pulp-in-one-container.md

 The image is available under the `pulp` namespace on [Dockerhub](https://hub.docker.com/repository/docker/pulp/pulp/).
 This image includes the Ansible, Container, File, Maven, Python, and RPM plugins.
 A new version is published every time there is a plugin update available.
 You can update your environment to the latest version of the container using `docker pull`.

 If you experience any problems, check the [Known Issues](/pulp-in-one-container/#known-issues) section for workarounds.
-If you have any questions, feel free to reach out to us on `pulp-list@redhat.com` or the `#pulp` channel on Freenode IRC.
+If you have any questions, feel free to reach out to us on `pulp-list@redhat.com` or the [`pulp`](/help/#chat-to-us) channel on Matrix.

 You can use either `podman` or `docker`.
 If you use `docker`, substitute `docker` for `podman` in the following examples.